Asian shares rise despite Trump's latest talk on tariffs

 Specialist Matthew Greiner works at a post on the floor of the New York Stock Exchange, Monday, Nov.
 26, 2018.
 Global markets are rising Monday as big technology stocks recover some of their recent losses and retailers and travel companies climb on the first full trading day of the holiday shopping season.
 (AP Photo/Richard Drew)

-Asian markets clocked more gains Tuesday ahead of a meeting between the U.S. and China at the Group of 20 summit this week, despite President Donald Trump's comments that it's "highly unlikely" he'll hold off on raising tariffs as Beijing requested.
+Asian markets were mostly higher on Tuesday ahead of a meeting between the U.S. and China at the Group of 20 summit this week, despite President Donald Trump's comments that it's "highly unlikely" he'll hold off on raising tariffs as Beijing requested.

 Continue Reading Below